xzel23/fx/README.md

 Issues
 ------

-- On macOS documents cannot be opened by double-clicking unless the application is already running.
+- Cannot open documents on macOS by double-clicking unless the application is already running.
 Bug filed with review ID 9063702.